clearfeed.fyi

 Canva free plan: carousels, images, and graphics

-Free plan: extensive template library
+Free plan: big template library

 LinkedIn's own free tools worth knowing about